MicrosoftDocs/ai-builder/ai-builder-docs/publish-model.md

 > [!NOTE]
 >
 > - Any previous published version is overwritten when you publish a new version.
-> - If you have a published version and a last trained version, you will lose the published version when you unpublish because the last trained version is more recent.
+> - If you have a published version and a last trained version, you'll lose the published version when you unpublish because the last trained version is more recent.

 ## When should I publish my model?